muditg317/Bokay/devlogs/022 - Finalize Abstractions + AST Building.md

   - Used `CompilerStage`->`CompilerResult` error-code mapping to replace template param for `runStage` function
 - Setup tuple of `CompilerStage` objects to be used in `Compiler` class
   - No longer need to pass in the `Stage` reference -- just `std::get` from the tuple
+- Configure compile-time mapping to use direct `CompilerStage` classes rather than `StringLiteral` references to `Stage::NAME`
+  - This allows for cleaner usage of map lookup with just the `CompilerStage` typename

 ## TODO
 -